sdsouza42/1800_2023100_BBY31/README.md

 ## 6. Features for Future
 What we'd like to build in the future:
 * Current weather API only checks 5 days forecast using Open Weather API.
 They have a 16day forecast I would have liked to use but you need to buy a subscription.
 * Current weather API reads only for Vancouver because of API free account limitations.
-W would like to setup so user can set their own location from a variety of cities worldwide.
+We would like to make it so the user can set their own location from a variety of cities worldwide.
-* ...
+* Add more filtering options for tradespersons.
+* Implement a review system for tradespersons where users can leave ratings/reviews for a tradesperson.

 ## 7. Contents of Folder
 Content of the project folder: